UPCOMING EVENTS & Field Trips

 The Hawaii Audubon Society's Board of Directors used Zoom as the venue for this year's Annual Members Meeting.

-HAS has put together a special online program in conjunction with the release of the new 7th Edition of Hawaii Birds.
+HAS put together a special online program in conjunction with the release of the new 7th Edition of Hawaii Birds.

 The program featured presentations from four amazing photographers who donated their work for the just-released 7th Edition of Hawaii Birds.
 It was fantastic to hear from the photographers tell the stories behind some of their bird photos.